 The Center for the Study of Women, Gender, and Sexuality (CSWGS) at Rice University is pleased to invite contributions to the Rice Feminist Forum.
-We are establishing this Forum at a time when debate has intensified over issues impacting women’s lives and the politics of sexuality and gender.
 Now more than ever feminist voices are needed to address them.
 Several times a semester, we will post a prompt for a different topic and ask for contributions from Center faculty affiliates, graduate certificate students, undergraduate majors and Advisory Board members.
 Over the summer, before our official launch, we posted five meditations by CSWGS faculty inspired by the phrase “Woman Card” that received over 700 views.

 We hope to get contributions both from the CSWGS community and beyond.
 Please send all submissions to email@example.com.
 We will post all submissions that our moderator, Helena Michie, deems on topic and appropriate for our audience.
 We accept submissions on a rolling basis, and will post submissions in groups as they are edited and approved.
 Please include a title for your piece, and feel free to include a public domain image that could accompany your essay.